TakeLab/podium/docs/source/walkthrough.rst

         2]]
   [36 37]

-When setting the ``include_lengths= True`` for a Field, its batch component will be a tuple containing the numericalized batch and the lengths of each instance in the batch.
+When setting the ``include_lengths=True`` for a Field, its batch component will be a tuple containing the numericalized batch and the lengths of each instance in the batch.
 When using recurrent cells, it is often the case we want to sort the instances within the batch according to length, e.g. in order for them to be used with :class:`torch.nn.utils.rnn.PackedSequence` objects.
 Since datasets can contain multiple input Fields, it is not trivial to determine which Field should be the key for the batch to be sorted.
 Thus, we delegate the key definition to the user, which can then be passed to the Iterator constructor via the ``sort_key`` parameter, as in the following example: